-Have a look at your life and see where you can make some self improvements.
-It doesn’t mean you are flawed or a failure, it simply means that it’s ok, more than ok, to learn and grow from crappy situations in our lives.
+Have a look at your life and see where you can make some self-improvement.
+It doesn’t mean you are flawed or a failure; it simply means that it’s ok, more than ok, to learn and grow from crappy situations in our lives.

 Be strong, brave and open minded enough to grow from it.

 In Summary of How to Get Out of Rock Bottom